 I read The Star Spangled Banner sing and read storybook that is published by Scholastic.
 I like this one because the illustrations help students understand the song and what is happening in it.
 As I read, I am reinforcing the foundational skills of directionality (right to left progression), return sweep, turning pages, picture/text connection and fluency.
 This song also supports the theme of Patriotism.
-This will also set the stage and springboard into the next portion of the lesson where kids are brainstorming what the flag 'has' and what the flag 'is.'

 If you do not have the storybook, you could use this video and song: